ishtms/nodebook/src/content/buffers/what-is-buffer.md

-# Buffers in Node.js
+# What is a Buffer?!

 I'd recommend you to grab a coffee, for the next few chapters.
 We're about to pull back the curtain on one of the most fundamental, and frankly, most misunderstood parts of Node.js.
 If you've ever found yourself staring at a `<Buffer ...>` in your console and felt a slight sense of unease, you're in the right place.

-Look, I could just quote what you could find with a simple google search, say a **'Buffer is a fixed-size chunk of memory, bla... bla... bla...'** and call it a day, but where's the real understanding in that?
+Look, I can just quote what you could find with a simple google search, say a **'Buffer is a fixed-size chunk of memory, bla... bla... bla...'** and call it a day, but where's the real understanding in that?
 This isn't about learning an API, it's about rewiring a part of your brain that JavaScript has trained to think exclusively in text.

 > [!TIP]
 >